hplgit/pysketcher/README.do.txt

 ===== Technology =====

 Pysketcher applies Matplotlib to make the drawings, but it is quite easy to replace the backend `MatplotlibDraw.py` by similar code utilizing TikZ or another plotting package.
 The Pysketcher software is a thin layer basically constructing a tree structure of elements in the sketch.
-A lot of classes are offered for different type of basic elements, such as Circle, Rectangle, Text, Text with arrow, Force, arbitrary curve, etc.
-Complicated figures can be created by sticking one figure into another
-(i.e., hierarchical building of figures by sticking one tree structure into another).
+A lot of classes are offered for different type of basic elements, such as Circle, Rectangle, Text, Text with arrow, Force, arbitrary curve, etc.  Complicated figures can be created by sticking one figure into another (i.e., hierarchical building of figures by sticking one tree structure into another).

+===== Install =====

+Pysketcher is pure Python code and works with Python version 2 and 3.
+Just do the standard

+!bc sys
+Terminal> sudo python setup.py install
+!ec

+Pysketcher demands installation of the following packages:

+ * Matplotlib (`sudp pip install matplotlib`)
+ * Future (`sudo pip install future`)
+ * NumPy (`sudo pip install numpy`)

+The `Spline` object in Pysketcher also requires SciPy (`sudo pip install scipy`).

 ===== Citation =====